How to Deal With and Eliminate Flaky Tests

 But what if you already have a non-trivial test suite with more than just a few flaky tests?
 You realized only recently that they are standing in your way and you want them fixed.
 In this tutorial, we will discuss some strategies that can help you deal with and weed out flaky tests from your tests suite more easily.

 Step 1 - Drive Flaky Tests out into the Open

 A flaky test appears once in a while by definition.
-If you're using a continuous integration (CI) service, you might have seen a flaky test only in the CI environment, but never locally.
+If you're using a continuous integration (CI) service such as Semaphore, you might have seen a flaky test only in the CI environment, but never locally.
 The reason for this might be that your whole test suite is executed much more often in CI than on your local development machine.

 If you're not using a CI service, you should consider using one even if your project is still small.
 Practice has shown that developers tend to forget to run the whole test suite regularly, even when the test suite isn't large and it doesn't take much time to execute it.
 This means that every project should use a CI service from the very start.

 If you want flaky tests to show up, you need to run your test suite many times.
 One efficient way to do this is to utilize a CI service.
 Create a branch for fixing flaky tests and set up your CI service to schedule a build on the branch every hour, or more often than that.
 In a day or two, you will have enough builds to demonstrate a number of flaky tests.

 Another benefit of scheduling builds is that a build will be executed at different times of the day, and time is a possible cause of flaky tests.
 If you notice a pattern - for example that a test fails every time between 3 and 5 am, you are one step closer to fixing the test.

 After you have driven the flaky tests out in the open, document every flaky test in your ticketing system.
 As you acquire more information about the cause of a test's flakiness, add them to the test ticket.
 Feel free to fix the tests where the cause of flakiness is obvious right away.